|God's Sacred Calendar|

 You will be surprised to learn there was a special place for a special sacrifice of a red heifer.
 This sacrifice was not in the temple but was "without the camp" at a place called the Miphkad altar.
 According to Jewish tradition, this heifer was to be sacrificed with its face to the west looking at the temple.

-2 This is the ordinance of the law which the LORD hath commanded, saying, Speak unto the children of Israel, that they bring thee a red heifer without spot, wherein is no blemish, and upon which never came yoke:There are several clues to the exact distance of this separation which is 2000 cubits or 3000 feet east of Mount Zion.
+2 This is the ordinance of the law which the LORD hath commanded, saying, Speak unto the children of Israel, that they bring thee a red heifer without spot, wherein is no blemish, and upon which never came yoke:There are several clues to the exact distance of this separation, which is 2000 cubits or 3000 feet east of Mount Zion.
 This points to near the top of the Mount of Olives and Golgotha.
+4 Yet there shall be a space between you and it, about two thousand cubits by measure: come not near unto it, that ye may know the way by which ye must go: for ye have not passed this way heretofore.
+Joshua 3:4

 4 Yet there shall be a space between you and it, about two thousand cubits by measure: come not near unto it, that ye may know the way by which ye must go: for ye have not passed this way heretofore.